jobafa/OC-Symfony-P7-BileMo/README.md

 ```
 php bin/console doctrine:fixtures:load
 ```
-## To test the endspoints, either run :
+## To test the endspoints, run :
 ```
 php bin/console server:run
 ```
-OR
+You can also use Postman

 use Postman